nianqiu-liu/KKS_VR/README.md

 * Touchpad right: (unassigned)
 * Touchpad center: Right mouse button

+For touchpad inputs, you need to press the touchpad or click the thumbstick.
+Just touching the touchpad or tilting the thumbstick won't be recognized.

 ## Situation-specific controls

 The school tool can be used when you need more complex interactions than simple